 How to Create a Mission Statement

-Your company mission statement should be short, explain its purpose in a manner that inspires support, facilitate ongoing commitment, and set the tone of the organization.
+Your company mission statement should be short and explain its purpose in a manner that inspires support, facilitates ongoing commitment, and sets the tone of the organization.
 It serves as a place to outline concrete company goals.
 To start, think about the core of your company’s existence.
 Is it about freedom (Harley-Davidson); accessibility, usefulness, improving lives (Google); or providing better care, investigating problems, and delivering health education (Cleveland Clinic)?
 What are your core values?